uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Research in Alberta indicated that 78% of children who have died in foster care between 1999 and mid-2013 were Aboriginal.[^23]
 Since Aboriginal children, a minority of the overall population, represent 59% of children in care in Alberta, the rate of Aboriginal child deaths in care is even more disproportionate than the apprehension rate.
 Of the seventy-four recorded deaths of Aboriginal children in care, thirteen were due to accidents, twelve children committed suicide, and ten children were the victims of homicide.[^24]
-Forty-five of<!--x-->
-these Aboriginal children died while in the care of a provincial child-welfare agency, and twenty-nine died in the care of an on-reserve First Nations child and family service agency.
+Forty-five of <!-- page 195 -->these Aboriginal children died while in the care of a provincial child-welfare agency, and twenty-nine died in the care of an on-reserve First Nations child and family service agency.

 ### Delivery of child-welfare services